ciscoheat/buddy/README.md

 ..
 Using Buddy
-  should be a great testing experience (Passed) should really make the tester happy (Passed)
+  should be a great testing experience (Passed) should make the tester really happy (Passed)
 2 specs, 0 failures, 0 pending
 ```

 But please don't stop there.
 Try using it on other targets than Neko, Buddy supports them all on both Windows and Linux!
-The only thing you need to remember is to add `-D nodejs` if you're targeting Node.js, and `-D HXCPP_M64` if you're targeting C++ on a 64bit platform (that one seems to vary between Linux and Win though).
+The only thing you need to remember is to add `-D nodejs` if you're targeting Node.js, and possibly `-D HXCPP_M64` if you're targeting C++ on a 64bit platform (seems to vary between Linux and Win).

 ## Asynchronous support